canmom/canmom.github.io/_posts/animation/2021-06-28-perspective-tricks.md

 We can apply the same method to cast shadows of objects that are not upright, or even floating above the ground.
 The tricky part is that we need to know about a point on the plane directly underneath the point whose shadow we're trying to project.

 Let's say our two figures on a plane are visited by an octahedron.
-(Any resembles to angels living or dead are purely coincidental.)
+(Any resemblance to angels living or dead are purely coincidental.)
 We know two of its vanishing points on the horizon line.

 {% include figure.html alt="A blue octahedron is placed in the scene with the two figures.
 It doesn't yet have a shadow but it is above the ground." src="/embed/animation/perspective/67-ramiel-no-shadow.png" %}